srdusr/dotfiles/README.md

                 for file_path in "${file_path_list[@]}"; do
                     local repo_path="$(_repo_path "$file_path")"

-                    # Use a dummy run of `git rm` to handle the recursive flag
                     if [[ "$rm_opts" == *"-r"* ]]; then
                         _config rm --cached -r "$repo_path"
                     else
                         _config rm --cached "$repo_path"
                     fi

-                    # Remove from the filesystem, passing the collected options
                     eval "rm $rm_opts \"$file_path\""
                     echo "Removed: $file_path"
                 done
                 ;;